Here's one way to market the autonomous cars of the future: put them in an animated movie starring Will Smith.

 The film's first trailer, released today, shows the car speeding along on its own to pick up Sterling in a parking garage.

 Automakers are rushing to bring autonomous cars to the mass market, but polls suggest consumers remain skeptical.
-Only 9 percent of Americans say they would immediately buy a self-driving car if it is certified by regulators, while 52 percent of people say they would never use one, according to a poll released earlier this year by Gallup.
+Only 9 percent of American said they would immediately buy a self-driving car if it is certified by regulators, while 52% of people said they would never use one, according to a poll released earlier this year by Gallup.

 Brands have used their marketing to slowly introduce consumers to self-driving by spotlighting so called semi-autonomous features.
 That includes Cadillac's "super cruise" hands-free driving technology that the General Motors brand featured earlier this year in an ad that channeled classic Hollywood depictions of the future of transportation, including scenes from "Knight Rider" and "The Jetsons."